 We write about the work we do to amplify the voices of sex workers, create a unified community of sex workers, promote their rights, and foster positive change within the community.
-Our movement advocates for the decriminalisation of sex work.
+Our movement advocates for the decriminalization of sex work.
 Join us as we challenge stigma, promote compassion, and strive for a more inclusive South Africa where sex workers can thrive with autonomy and respect.

 Thirty years into democracy.
 Six administrations later.
 Sex work in South Africa remains criminalised.
 An unprotected trade.
 Excluded from the freedoms promised by the country’s Constitution.
 Despite countless commitments by the Department of Justice and Constitutional Development, including the Deputy Minister’s reaffirmation during our 2024 Sisonke National Conference, the government continues to stall.
 What we…